-In July there's some harvesting, weed control and a need to keep a sharp eye out for troublesome pests and diseases.
+This month, there's some harvesting, weed control and a need to keep a sharp eye out for troublesome pests and diseases.

 and other diseases can also quickly get a hold, and preventative treatment is the best form of attack.
 Spray prone plants with Fungus Fighter or other suitable fungicides.

 .
 These will be fresh and young ready to replace those you planted earlier and those suffering from mildew.